smsearcy/rrdtool-python-bindings/README.md

 packaged to work with modern Python packaging tools.

-Spiritual successor to [python-rrdtool](https://pypi.org/project/rrdtool/), which has not been updated since 2022 and the GitHub project was archived in 2023, so I created this project.
+Spiritual successor to [python-rrdtool](https://pypi.org/project/rrdtool/), which has not been updated since 2022 and the GitHub project was archived in 2023.
+It failed to install/compile via `uv` or `pdm` on recent Fedora releases, so this project was born.

 Supported Python versions: 3.8+

 ## Installation

-This compiles the bindings, so it requires the following packages:
+This package compiles the bindings, so it requires the following dependencies:

-* Debian/Ubuntu: `apt-get install -y librrd-dev`
+* Debian/Ubuntu: `apt-get install -y gcc librrd-dev python3-dev`
-* Fedora/Red Hat: `dnf install -y rrdtool-devel`
+* Fedora/Red Hat: `dnf install -y gcc rrdtool-devel python3-devel`

 Then run: